1inch/liquidity-protocol/docs/TechSpec.md

 A request for distribution can be initiated by any stakeholder and held for all active holdings at the request's time.

-## Technical structure
+## Technical

-#### Root contract: **GovernanceMothership.sol**
+#### **GovernanceMothership.sol**
-GovernanceMothership is a root contract, has 2 two main functions:
+This is  is a root contract, that holds `inchToken` (is an ERC20 token voted by stakeholders, responsible for the number of rewards and determining the holder's vote's weight)

-- `inchToken` is an ERC20 token voted by stakeholders, responsible for the number of rewards and determining the holder's vote's weight.
+It operates by has 2 two core functions:

 - Stake / Ununstake `inchToken`
 - Add / Remove Modules

-## Code structure:
+## Code

 📂 __mooniswap\-v2__